| Detail | Info |

 The platform is operated by Predict Street Ltd, a subsidiary of Finstreet Limited, which itself is a subsidiary of IHC (International Holding Company) — one of the largest publicly traded conglomerates in the United Arab Emirates with a market cap exceeding $200 billion.
 The blockchain infrastructure is provided by ADI Chain, an Abu Dhabi-based institutional-grade blockchain project backed by the ADI Foundation.

-This is not a scrappy startup.
-The financial backing, the FIFA partnership, and the Gibraltar license suggest a platform with serious institutional muscle behind it.
-Whether it can translate that muscle into a product that competes with established platforms like Kalshi and Polymarket remains the open question.
+This was never a scrappy startup launch.
+The financial backing, the FIFA partnership, and the Gibraltar license gave PredictStreet serious institutional muscle from day one.
+Whether it can translate that muscle into a product that competes with established platforms like Kalshi and Polymarket is now being tested in real time, with the World Cup itself just weeks away.

-Gibraltar's decision to license PredictStreet is significant in its own right.
+Gibraltar's decision to license PredictStreet remains significant.
 The territory became the first European jurisdiction to license a prediction market operator on March 26, 2026 — while countries like Germany, the Netherlands, and France have actively blocked platforms like Polymarket.
 Malta has signaled interest in developing its own framework, but Gibraltar moved first.
 Minister for Justice Nigel Feetham described the licensing process as "record-setting" and positioned prediction markets as a growth opportunity for Gibraltar's economy, particularly as UK gambling tax hikes threaten the territory's existing gaming sector.

 PredictStreet operates on the same fundamental model as other prediction markets: binary contracts that pay $1 if an event happens and $0 if it doesn't.
 Prices between the extremes reflect the market's implied probability.
 If you're unfamiliar with the mechanics, our pillar guide covers the basics in full.

-The platform is built on ADI Chain's blockchain infrastructure, which the company describes as "institutional-grade" and "sovereign."
-This implies that settlement will happen on-chain, similar to how Polymarket operates on Polygon.
-The crypto-based settlement model means users will likely need to fund accounts with a stablecoin or a native token — exact deposit methods have not been announced at the time of writing.
+The platform runs on ADI Chain's blockchain infrastructure, which the company describes as "institutional-grade" and "sovereign."
+Settlement happens on-chain, similar to how Polymarket operates on Polygon.
+Since launch, users fund accounts via stablecoin deposits through ADI Chain — our sign-up walkthrough covers the current onboarding flow, wallet connection, and funding steps in detail.

-PredictStreet will leverage FIFA's official historical data for its World Cup markets, allowing users to forecast match outcomes, tournament statistics, standout player performances, and key moments.
-The platform describes itself as a "real-time forecasting arena" that turns passive viewership into active participation.
+PredictStreet leverages FIFA's official historical data for its World Cup markets, allowing users to forecast match outcomes, tournament statistics, standout player performances, and key moments.
+The platform describes itself as a "real-time forecasting arena" that turns passive viewership into active participation, and at launch it opened trading on group-stage matchups, tournament-long futures, and player award markets.

 Fee structure.
-PredictStreet has not published a fee schedule.
+PredictStreet has not published a detailed, itemized fee schedule comparable to what competitors disclose.
 In the current landscape, Polymarket charges dynamic taker fees of 0.75%–1.80% while Kalshi charges approximately $0.02 per contract.
-Where PredictStreet lands on this spectrum will significantly impact its competitiveness.
+Where PredictStreet lands on this spectrum will significantly impact its competitiveness as volume builds toward June.

 Market depth and liquidity.
 A platform is only as useful as its order book.
-PredictStreet will be new with zero existing liquidity — building it from scratch during a high-profile event like the World Cup will be the platform's biggest operational challenge.
+PredictStreet launched with limited liquidity relative to incumbents — building it up during the run-up to a high-profile event like the World Cup will be the platform's biggest operational challenge over the next two months.

 US availability.
 PredictStreet's Gibraltar license does not cover the United States, where prediction markets require CFTC approval.
-The platform's global rollout plan mentions a "phased approach guided by market readiness and regulatory alignment," but no specific US timeline has been announced.
+The platform's phased global rollout still has no specific US timeline.
 For US-based traders, Kalshi, Polymarket, and Robinhood remain the primary options.

 FIFA World Cup 2026 (Launch Focus)

 The World Cup is PredictStreet's raison d'être at launch.
 The tournament runs from June 11 to July 19, 2026, across 16 cities in three countries.
-With 48 teams and 104 matches, the volume of tradeable events is enormous.
+With 48 teams and 104 matches, the volume of tradeable events is enormous, and PredictStreet went live in early April specifically to build volume ahead of kickoff.

 - Match outcome predictions (win/draw/loss for individual games)